AppleDoc/picobrew-kegsmarts-api/PicoBrew KegSmarts API.md

 Values:

 * PID: The product ID for the KegSmarts, as reported on PicoBrew's User->Settings->Equipment page.
-* data: strings in 3 format.
+* data: A string in 3 formats.
 The first is always the thermometer, while the others depend on if a keg is stored/tapped or fermenting.
 All are separated by a "!".
 	* Thermometer is in the format "0_T_0_0_0"
 		* T - Current temperature in Fahrenheit of the kegerator.
 	* Tapped & stored kegs are in the format "Location_kT_kOz_State_Weight"